davidmoten/odata-client/README.md

 If you want to do really complicated things with proxies or http in general you can use the `.httpClientProvider` or `.httpClientBuilderExtras` methods (coupled to Apache *HttpClient*).

 ### Usage example 1 - simple
 Here's example usage of the *odata-client-msgraph* artifact (model classes generated from the MsGraph metadata).
-Let's connect to the Graph API and list all messages in the Inbox that are unread:
+Let's connect to the Graph API and list all messages in the Inbox that are unread.
+Note that paging is completely handled for you in the `.stream()` method!

 ```java
 String mailbox = "me";